Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Population Models Specification

 Parameter estimation, model fit, and sensitivity analysis all depend on correct model specification.
 Before conducting simulations on the three variants, it is crucial to verify that both the baseline population model and the analysis model meet the necessary asymptotic assumptions—that is, how an estimator behaves as the sample size approaches infinity, typically converging in probability to the true parameter, thus providing a theoretical basis for inference when finite-sample behavior is uncertain.

-To achieve this, I evaluate the model fit across repeated samples with varying sample sizes.
+To achieve this, we evaluate the model fit across repeated samples with varying sample sizes.
 If a model is identified and adequately specified, we expect the model to follow a standard $\chi^2$ distribution, $T_{\mathrm{ML}} \sim \chi^2_{\mathrm{df}}$, as sample size grows larger, demonstrating asymptotic properties \cite{RN882, RN664}.
-Accordingly, I use Monte Carlo simulation to generate data from the predefined population models and estimate the corresponding analysis models using the simulated data.
+Accordingly, we use Monte Carlo simulation to generate data from the predefined population models as illustrated in Figure~\ref{fig:Figure2} and estimate the corresponding analysis models using the simulated data.

-The Monte Carlo simulations in this study were based on the population model.
-I conducted 500 trials and calculated the average statistics, which are reported in Table~\ref{tab:table_1}.
-I examined the performance of the analysis model by varying the sample sizes from 100 to 10,000.
+We conducted 500 trials and calculated the average statistics, which are reported in Table~\ref{tab:table_1}.
+We examined the performance of the analysis model by varying the sample sizes from 100 to 10,000.
 Since the simulated data were normally distributed, the maximum likelihood estimator was sufficient to examine the basic statistical performance and asymptotic properties.

 Table~\ref{tab:table_1} presents the average $\chi^2$ test statistics, standard deviations, $P$-values, rejection rates, and fit indices (NFI, CFI, RMSEA) by sample size.
-As shown in Table~\ref{tab:table_1}, as the sample size increases, all mean test statistics approach the expected values: $\chi^2 = 9$, $\mathrm{SD} = 4.24$, $P$-value = 0.50, and empirical rejection rate is $0.05$.
+As shown in Table~\ref{tab:table_1}, as the sample size increases, all mean test statistics approach the expected values: $\chi^2 = 9$, $\mathrm{SD} = 4.24$, $p$-value = 0.50, and empirical rejection rate is $0.05$.
 In addition, NFI and CFI approach $1$, and RMSEA approaches $0$ when the sample sizes are greater than 200.
 Naturally, with smaller sample sizes, test statistics and fit indices deviate from their expected values—a well-documented issue for the maximum likelihood estimator \cite{RN708, RN949, RN1095}.
 The collective statistical indicators demonstrate that the population and baseline analysis models are well-specified.
-Based on this baseline model, I will proceed with various analyses.
+Based on this baseline model, we will proceed with various analyses.